giantswarm/docs/src/content/overview/connectivity/_index.md

 - DNS
 - egress proxy

-Write a brief description of the the connectivity in general from introductory point of view.
+The main idea is to write a brief description of connectivity and networking in general from an introductory point of view setting the high-level goals we would like to achieve.

 ## Features